Germany Driving Guide 2021

 Can I Stay and Drive in Germany for More Than 12 Months?

 You can drive for more than 12 months in Germany, but you have to obtain a German driver’s license.
 To apply for a German driving license, you’ll need to visit your local vehicle license office.
-Though Germany’s driving license questions are not easy to pass, it is still better to go for it.
+Though the driving license questions in Germany are not easy to pass, it is still better to go for it.
 Here is the list of requirements needed when driving in Germany for you to get your German driver’s license:

-- One photograph, 35 x 45mm
+- one photograph, 35 x 45mm,

-- Confirmation that you’re resident in Germany (residency permit)
+- confirmation that you’re resident in Germany (residency permit).

 The Top Road Trip Destinations in Germany